siddhu-9797/sgopara2/challenge-2/problem.md

 ## Description

-Two soldiers are guarding a function to prevent any unauthorized overflows.
-Can you deceive both of them to "win" the challenge?
+Two soldiers are guarding to prevent any unauthorized overflows into a castle and capture the king.
+Can you deceive both of them and capture the king?

 ## Details

-* ncat localhost 1337
+* nc localhost 1337

 ## Attributes